Inklings-io/selfauth/README.md

 On a (Web)App which supports [IndieAuth](https://indieweb.org/IndieAuth), you can enter your personal URL.
 The App will detect Selfauth as Authorization Endpoint and redirect you to it.
 After you enter your password in Selfauth, you are redirected back to the App with a code.
 The App will verify the code with Selfauth and logs you in as your personal URL.

 To test it, you can go to an App that supports IndieAuth and enter your personal URL.
 [IndieAuth.com](https://indieauth.com/) has a test-form on the frontpage.
-If you also link to your social media accounts using `rel="me"`, IndieAuth.com might show you a list of buttons, on which you can click the one that has your Selfauth URL on it.
+If you also link to your social media accounts using `rel="me"`, IndieAuth.com might show you a list of buttons.
+To use Selfauth, click the one that has your Selfauth URL on it.

 ## License